-I've asked for comments and feedback on the Welford Road and Belvoir Street works.
+I asked for comments and feedback on the Welford Road and Belvoir Street works and now ask the same for the Belgrave Gate improvements.
 All are part of the ongoing Connecting Leicester programme.

 Old Town streets improvement